 - Preparation of your Financial Affidavit.
 Both you and your spouse will need to prepare, file, and exchange Financial Affidavits.
 Many clients are able to complete their own Financial Affidavit.
 If not, I can refer you to a CPA or divorce financial planner who can help you.

 - Preparation, entry, and execution of orders dividing retirement accounts.
 If your Marital Settlement Agreement requires the division of a retirement account, I will refer you to a lawyer who devotes his practice to preparing and processing such orders.

 - Preparation of deeds transferring real property, and any related escrow services.
 If your Marital Settlement Agreement requires the transfer of real property (and associated escrow services), I will refer you to a lawyer who emphasize real estate transactions.

 - Appeals and anything else that is not specifically included

 How fast do you want to complete the divorce process?

 A major advantage of hiring an attorney for your uncontested divorce can be the speed it takes to finalize the divorce.
-Your attorney:
+As your attorney I will:

-- Knows the exact documents that need to be filed to complete your divorce.
+- Know the exact documents that need to be filed to complete your divorce.

-- May be able to use “Special Interrogatories” and avoid the need for a final hearing altogether.
+- Use “Special Interrogatories” and avoid the need for a final hearing altogether.
 (When allowed by your assigned judge).

 If you represent yourself, or use a document service, the process will likely take much longer.
 (Potentially months longer).
 Why?